-Employment law solicitors can help advise, guide and support you through any employment disputes you might be going through.
+Employment law solicitors can help advise, guide and support you, as an employee, through any employment disputes you might be going through.

 With an expert team of employment solicitors, Rotheras are available to advise you on all employment issues within the workplace.
 Whether that is redundancy, settlement agreements, unfair dismissal, discrimination and much more.Call our Employment Law Team Email our Employment Law Team

 Facing a difficult situation with your employer can be challenging.
 You may find it stressful and confusing.
 It may be impacting you in different areas of your life.
 Making you worried about the future.

 At the end of the day, you want the issue resolving quickly.
 Whether you are facing discrimination, performance allegations, bullying and harassment or disciplinary proceedings.
 All these issues could have an impact on your income, professional reputation and future job prospects.